nachocodexx/rabbitmq-handson/README.md

 ```
 pip install -r requirements.txt
 ```
-### RabbitMQ: Message broker(docker)
+### RabbitMQ Server 🐋
-Before running the programs, you must run rabbitmq message broker, this is achieved using the following docker commands:
+Before running the programs, you must run a RabbitMQ server, this is achieved using the following docker commands:

 1. We need to create a simple bridge network: